software-mansion/docker-janus-gateway/README.md

 - RABBITMQ_TO_JANUS - Name of the queue for incoming messages (default=to-janus)
 - RABBITMQ_FROM_JANUS - Name of the queue for outgoing messages (default=from-janus)
 - RABBITMQ_EXCHANGE - Exchange for outgoing messages, using default if not provided (default=wembrane)
+- RABBITMQ_EXCHANGE_TYPE - Exchange for outgoing messages, using default if not provided (default=direct)
 - RABBITMQ_SSL_ENABLED - Whether ssl support must be enabled
 - RABBITMQ_SSL_VERIFY_PEER - Whether peer verification must be enabled
 - RABBITMQ_SSL_VERIFY_HOSTNAME - Whether hostname verification must be enabled